containerbuildsystem/osbs-docs/docs/users.rst

 Metadata for artifacts fetched using fetch-artifacts-koji are added as kojifile type components under image output alongside the rpm type components.

+For artifacts fetched using fetch-artifacts-pnc, all the PNC build IDs specified are added to build extra image pnc metadata.

 When fetch-artifacts-url is used, and source-url is specified.
 The source archive specified by source-url will be downloaded, source checksums will be verified and all source archives will be attached to the brew build output as